Breadcrumbs

 Ultimately in New Zealand, we just need more money in research, if we’re going to have more people in research; we have to have more money.
 Both institutions and academia have to pro-actively work to change the balance if they think they don’t have enough diversity.
 They cannot rely on merit.
 They have to go out there say our goal is to hire women; our goal is we’re going to hire Maori researchers.

-Dr Kelly Dombroski is a senior lecturer in the college of sciences at the University of Canterbury.
+Dr Kelly Dombroski is an associate professor in the School of People at Massey University.
 We caught up with Kelly to ask about her journey from studying a PhD to working in the science and research workforce.
 You can watch Kelly talk about her experience and what she recommends to help early career researchers make the transition into the workforce.

 Video Transcript